kubernetes/minikube/site/content/en/docs/contrib/addons.en.md

 * permissions (typically `0640`)
 * boolean value representing if template substitution is required (often `false`)

 The boolean value on the last line is whether the addon should be enabled by default.
 This should always be `false`.
+In addition, following the addon name on the last line is the maintainer field.
+This is meant to inform users about the controlling party of an addon's images.
+In the case above, the maintainer is Google, since the registry addon uses images that Google controls.
+When creating a new addon, the source of the images should be contacted and requested whether they are willing to be the point of contact for this addon before being put.
+If the source does not accept the responsibility, leaving the maintainer field empty is acceptable.

 To see other examples, see the [addons commit history](https://github.com/kubernetes/minikube/commits/master/deploy/addons) for other recent examples.